sdasgup3/PLDI19-ArtifactEvaluation/README.md

 All the test logs and commands are available at [link](https://github.com/sdasgup3/x86-64-instruction-summary/tree/master/nightlyruns). **( We do not provide the repository in VM as it weighs 33 GB)**

-Lets fist try to interpret some of the files present in the above link.
+Lets first try to interpret some of the files present in the above link.
  - [job.04](https://github.com/sdasgup3/x86-64-instruction-summary/blob/master/nightlyruns/job.04): A collection of instructions to be tested as a batch (or job).
- - [info.04](https://github.com/sdasgup3/x86-64-instruction-summary/blob/master/nightlyruns/info.04): Information about the job.
-Like the date on which the test was fired, output file name, etc.
+ - [info.04](https://github.com/sdasgup3/x86-64-instruction-summary/blob/master/nightlyruns/info.04): Information about the job, like the date on which the test was fired, output file name, etc.
  - [runlog.04](https://github.com/sdasgup3/x86-64-instruction-summary/blob/master/nightlyruns/runlog.04): The output of the job run.

 Note that the number `04` represents an ID that corresponds to `Test Chart` [tables](https://github.com/sdasgup3/x86-64-instruction-summary/tree/master/nightlyruns#test-charts-2) provided at [link](https://github.com/sdasgup3/x86-64-instruction-summary/blob/master/nightlyruns/README.md).
 These tables provide the information about how individual instructions are tested using 3 broad categories: Registers instructions, Immediate instructions and Memory instructions.
 The distribution is made because of different challenges need to address while testing each category.

-As the entire testing took several days to complete, so we will provide instructions about testings sample instructions from each category in order to reproduce the results.
+As the entire testing took several days to complete, so we will provide instructions to test samples from each category in order to reproduce the results.

 #### Register Instruction Test ( ~29 secs runtime ):

 The idea is to first create an instance of the assembly instruction under test and then to test that instance using a set of input CPU states.
-In the `Test charts` link above, we might find variants of the the command mentioned below, for example, one with an extra `--samereg` switch.
+In the `Test charts` link above, we might find variants of the command mentioned below, for example, one with an extra `--samereg` switch.
 This is to ensure that instructions like `xchg`, `xadd`, `cmpxchg` are tested with both the source and destination operands as same registers.
-This is important as the semantics rules of such instructions are different when the source and destination are the same and hence we test them separately.
+This is important as the semantic rules of such instructions are different (an [example](https://github.com/sdasgup3/binary-decompilation/blob/pldi19_AE_ConcreteExec/x86-semantics/semantics/registerInstructions/xaddq_r64_r64.k)) when the source and destination are the same and hence we test them separately.

+Below we show how to test a register instruction `psrlq_xmm_xmm`.
   ```bash
   $ cd ~/TestArena
   $ ~/Github/binary-decompilation/x86-semantics/scripts/process_spec.pl --prepare_concrete --opcode psrlq_xmm_xmm --workdir concrete_instances/register-variants/psrlq_xmm_xmm